…and it ain’t much fun!

 The coronavirus is very real!
 We old folks take it very seriously, and we’re living in a community of nuthin’ but old folks!
 Our county had 28 cases as of two days ago, including two firefighters in our town.
 There had been two deaths in the county, including an elderly lady who lived at a local care facility.
 (Two weeks later our county had 237 confirmed cases and 14 deaths!)

-We’ve been dealing with the usual closures of local parks, etc. One local market, Grocery Outlet, is delivering to old folks for free, just to be neighborly.
+We’ve been dealing with the usual closures of local parks, etc. One local market, Grocery Outlet, is offering delivery at no charge to old folks, just to be neighborly.
 They’ve dropped off a few groceries to us on two occasions.
 We cannot use a credit card for such deliveries, but they do take our checks.

 We’ve told our family that we’re in isolation, and haven’t had a soul visit in over two weeks.
 We don’t have a clue when this isolation will end, and that seems the worst of it for us.
 We comfort each other by reminding ourselves how good we have it; we’re used to staying home, we have everything we need, and it is going to be just a matter of time.
 Frankly, my days aren’t all that different from the usual, but we do miss family.
 We also miss the occasional meal out or, mostly for me, the meals I like to bring in once in awhile.
 I miss my Chinese food and the teriyaki chicken meals I occasionally bring home.